beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.2

 This release includes a bugfix to `stable_type_id` and the underlying hashes that depend on it (true for most types).
 This bug caused `stable_type_id` to yield a different value depending on the scope in which `stable_type_id` was first called for a given type.

 Now that 1.3 is available, 1.2 should not be used, as it addresses the same bug with a better API, rather than the hotfix applied here.

-1.2 provides defines hash version 3, which uses a fixed version of `stable_type_id` that can be used by leveraging hash version 3.
+1.2 defines hash version 3, which uses a fixed version of `stable_type_id` that can be used by leveraging hash version 3.
 E.g. if you call `stable_hash(x, version=3)` or use `HashVersion{3}()` where you would have used `HashVersion{2}()` you will not be susceptible to the bug.
 If you make use of `stable_type_id` directly and want to avoid this bug, you should use `StableHashTraits.stable_type_id_fixed`.

 Because existing uses of `StableHashTraits` might depend on the extant, broken behavior, versions 1 and 2 of hashing remain unchanged.